catstacks/catstacks.github.io/dice.md

-# **Creating a simple dice app with python**
+---
+layout: default
+title: Dice Rolling Simulator

-**Project description:** This simple dice app allows users to decide the number of sides on the die.
+description: This simple dice app allows users to decide the number of sides on the die.
+---

-Topics covered: functions, data types (string and integer), assigning variables, user inputs, if/else statements, print statements, while loops, imports.
+**Topics covered:** functions, data types (string and integer), assigning variables, user inputs, if/else statements, print statements, while loops, imports.

 ## **Version 1 - Using IF/ELSE**